-In this month’s At the Helm, our President Victoria Jones spoke with Mindy Lubber, CEO and President at Ceres, which mobilizes the most influential companies and investors to tackle climate change.
+In this month’s At the Helm, Victoria Jones spoke with Mindy Lubber, CEO and President at Ceres, which mobilizes the most influential companies and investors to tackle climate change.
 Mindy, who was recently named a Champion of the Earth by the United Nations, discussed how capital markets’ commitment to sustainability has changed in recent years – and what has to come next.

 Victoria: You have been the CEO and President for over 18 years.
 What brought you to Ceres?

 Mindy: I have spent 40 years trying to make change, in a variety of ways: through state and citizen advocacy, while running a regional office of the Environmental Protection Agency, as an environmental lawyer and litigator, and in the financial world, by running an environmental investment firm.
 Since graduate school, it has always been clear to me that I was on a path that I felt truly passionate about.

 It was my time as a regulator that really propelled me to Ceres.
 I felt that rather than spending years on one lawsuit to get a single hundred-plus million-dollar settlement, which required multiple lawyers and scientists and only resulted in changing one company, what I really wanted to do was change policy and change the largest players in capital markets: the companies and the investors.
 It seemed to me that integrating sustainability into capital markets—and doing so in a way that made businesses and investors aware that they had to fully own the responsibility—was the key.
 I was fortunate to have the opportunity to join Ceres, an organization whose mission clearly aligned with this passion and belief.